01-edu/public/subjects/argsort/README.md

 Write a program that checks if an argument is sorted or not.
 - Your Program should return `T` followed by a newline (`'`\n'`) if an argument is sorted.
 - Your Program should return `F` followed by a newline (`'`\n'`) if an argument is not sorted.
+- Space and Tabulation are included in the sort.

 ### Usage